jeastham1993/event-driven-serverless-cdk/README.md

 ### Customer Contact Service

-Negative reviews are followed up by a customer service representitive.
+Negative reviews are followed up by a customer service representative.
 This service manages that customer service flow.

 Under the src/CustomerInteractionManager folder there is a console application that can be used to claim negative customer service reviews.
 This will allow you to continue the customer service workflow.